Strategy without execution is meaningless. Execution without engagement is impossible.

 1. Do leaders share a consistent view and interpretation of the strategy?

 Does your plan mean the same thing to everyone?
-Are you guys at the top on the same page about what you want to do with the organization?
+Are you and the other senior leaders on the same page about what you want to do with the organization?

 2. Are your people ready, willing, and able to execute your strategy?